 Reproductive Risks - The effects of rituximab on pregnant women, fetuses, new-born children and sperm, are unknown.
-If you are pregnant or breast feeding, or you are a man seeking to father children, you should not take this drug.
+If you are pregnant or breast feeding, or you are seeking to father children, you should not take this drug.
 If you are a woman who is able to have children, you must agree to avoid becoming pregnant while taking rituximab and for 1 year after treatment has finished (because the drug can stay in your body for a long time).
 Your doctor may take a sample of blood from you to test if you are pregnant before starting treatment with rituximab.
 If you are a man, you must agree to use contraception to prevent pregnancy while taking the drug and for twelve months thereafter.
 If you suspect that you, or your partner, have become pregnant, you must notify the study doctor immediately.
+Either of the other 2 drugs associated with this trial, bendamustine or pentostatin, may cause harm to the fetus when administered to a pregnant woman.
+For each of these 2 drugs, harm to the fetus has been observed in pregnant animals.

 Other Effects - Other side effects that may occur during treatment with rituximab include heart failure, irregular heartbeats, and lung problems such as scarring or inflammation.
 If you have a history of heart problems, including irregular heartbeats, heart attacks, and/or angina (a condition where the heart doesn't receive enough blood), rituximab may worsen these conditions.
 Notify your study doctor immediately if you develop difficulty breathing, fainting, or pain in your chest.
+Immune system problems can also occur while taking rituximab.
+These problems can include inflammation of the eyes, nerves, blood vessels, joints, or lining of the lungs.